A Poetry Book Society Recommendation

 'Claudia Rankine's 'Citizen' contains the following key exchange from a visit to the UK: “Will you write about Duggan?
 The man wants to know.
 Why don't you?”
 Few rose to this challenge but Roy McFarlane's distinguished new collection The Healing Next Time takes on a whole history of official abuse and killing here with powerful and technically various poetry.
 McFarlane traces our hostile environment for new citizens, particularly those of colour, into some ugly corners, but it is a book of great love too, even when he’s dancing with ghosts, as he does here in a wonderful poem of that name.
 I cannot recommend The Healing Next Time enough.' — Ian Duhig

-Roy McFarlane was born in Birmingham of Jamaican parentage and spent most of his years living in Wolverhampton.
-He has held the role of Birmingham’s Poet Laureate and Starbucks’ Poet in Residence.
-Roy’s writing has appeared in magazines and anthologies, including Out of Bounds (Bloodaxe 2012) and he is the writer and editor of Celebrate Wha?
-(Smokestack 2011).
-His first full collection of poems, Beginning With Your Last Breath, was published by Nine Arches Press in September 2016.
+Roy McFarlane was born in Birmingham of Jamaican parentage and has spent most of his years living in Wolverhampton.
+He has held the role of Birmingham’s Poet Laureate and Starbucks’ Poet in Residence, and is presently the Birmingham & Midland Institute’s Poet in Residence.
+Roy’s writing has appeared in magazines and anthologies, including Out of Bounds (Bloodaxe, 2012), Filigree (Peepal Tree, 2018) and he is the editor of Celebrate Wha?
+Ten Black British Poets from the Midlands (Smokestack, 2011).
+His first full collection of poems, Beginning With Your Last Breath, was published by Nine Arches Press in 2016.